MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/retrieve-a-list-of-all-available-table-definitions.md

 Response Code: 200 (The tables' definitions are returned successfully.)

-### Retrieve a List of Available Tables' Definitions within a Changeset
+### Retrieve a list of available tables' definitions within a changeset

 In this workflow sample, you want to get the definitions of all available tables in the project schema.
 Use the MicroStrategy Tutorial project.
 Its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.